atiselsts/6tisch-simulator/README.md

 * Run a simulation: `bin/simpleSim/runSim.py`
 * Plot fancy graphs: `bin/simpleSim/plotStuff.py`

 Use `bin/simpleSim/runSim.py --help` for a list of simulation parameters.
-In particular, using `--gui` for a graphical interface to the simulation running.
+In particular, use `--gui` for a graphical interface.

 Code Organization
 -----------------